Sammie-10/Data-Visualisation-IJC445/README.md

 Understanding the air quality is an essential step to improve public health.
-The IJC437 repository investigates the affect rain has on PM2.5 and this research develops this to discover if PM2.5 concentration has changed from 2022 and 2024.
+The IJC437 repository investigates analytical techniques for PM2.5 while this repository aims to discover the best visualisation techniques to display data.
+Each graph has been carefully chosen based on elements such as accessibility and ethicality.
+This reposity explores the difference between PM2.5 air quality in 2022 and 2024.
 KEY FINDINGS !!!!!!!!!